 Music therapy is a comprehensive treatment system that combines listening, theory, and performance.
 Adding this therapy to an addiction treatment plan helps patients find relief through some of the most difficult points of their journey while also strengthening them for what lies beyond.
 How does musical therapy help those fighting through addiction treatment feel better, stay stronger, and recover more quickly?

 The effects of music aren’t just mental.
 The mental effects of music cascade throughout the body, producing physical results that can aid the addiction treatment process.
 These include:

 - Improve communication.
 Listening to and performing certain genres of music have been proven to increase vital mental skills.
 A study from the Institute of Music and Mind at McMaster University in Ontario, Canada found that those who use their musical skills frequently show increased activity in the auditory cortex of the brain.
 This area translates sounds into understandable words and phrases and is vitally connected with our communication skills.
 Playing instruments can make it easier for patients in treatment to communicate with those who are there to help them.

 - Improved memory and learning.
 The auditory cortex isn’t the only brain structure positively impacted by music.
 The prefrontal cortex, which is the seat of our sensory processing abilities, is also improved through performing and listening to music.
 Over time, patients are able to retain long and short term memories better, which helps them learn new ways of coping with life’s stresses without reaching for a substance.

 - Increased dopamine production.
 Dopamine is a vital neurotransmitter.
 Substance abuse damages the body’s ability to naturally produce this substance in useful amounts.
-Music naturally stimulates dopamine production, which helps even moods, relax the body, and calm the mind.
+Music naturally stimulates dopamine production, which helps even moods, relaxes the body, and calms the mind.

 The Mental Effects of Music